Paternity law is a complicated, confusing, and often infuriating branch of law. Most people simply do not understand it.

-Many men will refuse to take a court ordered paternity test.
+Many men will refuse to take a court ordered a paternity test.
 This is not recommended.
-Not only is refusing a court ordered test illegal, but it may hurt the man in any future family legal proceedings.
+Not only is refusing a court-ordered test illegal, but it may hurt the man in any future family legal proceedings.

 Not Questioning Child Support Payments